guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 The Salvinorin A structure was obtained from the Automated Topology Builder (ATB) and Repository.
 KOR structure was retrieved from Protein Data Bank (PDB ID 6B73).

-The KOR–SalA complex was obtained using AutoDock Vina, and the molecular dynamics simulation was performed with GROMACS.
+The KOR–SalA complex was generated using AutoDock Vina, and the molecular dynamics simulation was performed with GROMACS.